Eco-Friendly Life Hacks to Help Animals and Save Money

 Make a Plant-Based Milk Carton Your Plant Base

-After you finish some delicious vegan milk, turn the container into a DIY plant pot.
+After you finish some tasty vegan milk, turn the container into a DIY plant pot.
 Just cut it in half, rip off the outside label, pull down the edges, and bam!
 A perfect home for a plant. 😊

 Want the biggest life hack of them all to save animals, cut costs, and even improve your personal health?
 Go vegan!
 We’ll give you all the help you need—order a free “Guide to Going Vegan” for expert tips and tricks, and check out how you can lead a low-waste vegan lifestyle: